shaozhefeng/Contest/DP.md

 # Math
 I 67 - Probability of getting at least K heads in N tosses of Coins
 I 73 - Count all triplets whose sum is equal to a perfect cube

+# Bitmasking
+I 79 - Count ways to assign unique cap to every person

+# Backtracking
+I 85 - Count total number of N digit numbers such that the difference between sum of even and odd digits is 1

 # Encouragement
 102 - Number of ways to arrange N items under given constraints